izzhamburhan/Izzhamburhan/README.md

 <h4>Tech Tanjak !

-I'm a student from Universiti Teknologi Mara.
+I'm scared ...
 Im interested in technology and tradition.
 I hope these two can be combined to advance in the future.
 I want our country and world to be more developed, but at the same time want to take care of the natural resources in this world. - Hm Still thinking </h4>

 <br><br>
 <h1 align="center">Git Hub Stats</h1>